 - Designed-in rubber tightener means there is no need to stop and retighten after installation

-- 【Package Contents】 Includes 1 pairs of snow chains, 1 pairs of cotton gloves, replacement buckles, and a user guide.
-The practical storage case for easy organization in your vehicle, always ready for your next adventure.
+- Package Content - 1 pair of snow chains, 1 pair of cotton gloves, replacement buckles, and user guide.

 - Requires low operating space around drive tires